Human Cognition in Machines: A Unified Perspective of World Models: Video World Models

 \subsection{World Model Representation}

-Effective representation in video generation requires a model to accurately capture both the spatial structures and the temporal dynamics of a scene.
-Within the context of Cognitive Architecture Theory (CAT), machine representation aligns with two primary cognitive functions: perception (state space encoding for world interaction) and memory (state space encoding for temporal coherence and world representation).
+Effective video world models require representations that capture both the spatial structure of a scene and its temporal evolution.
+In the language of Cognitive Architecture Theory (CAT), this corresponds primarily to \textbf{\textit{perception}}, which encodes the state space for world interaction, and \textbf{\textit{memory}}, which preserves information needed for temporal coherence, long-horizon prediction, and persistent world understanding.

-\subsubsection{Perception.}

-During inference for video World Model 2-dimensional scene generation, maintaining coherent perception can be challenging.
-The Self-Refining Video Sampling framework~\cite{jang2026self} addresses this by using the video generator as a self-refiner during inference time.
-This proposes a training-free sampling method that uses a flow matching video generator as its own self-refiner, reducing common artifacts without requiring an external verifier or additional training.
-Finally, to rigorously evaluate these perceptual capabilities, PhysicsMind~\cite{mak2026physicsmind} introduces a benchmark focused specifically on perception and generation tasks comprising on two main tasks: VQA tasks and Video Generation tasks.
+\subsubsection{\textbf{Perception.}}

+Perception in video world models refers to the ability to encode visual observations into latent states that preserve object identity, spatial layout, motion, geometry, and physical regularities.
+This is especially challenging in generated video, where small perceptual errors can accumulate into temporal artifacts, geometric drift, or physically implausible motion.

+Several works address perceptual consistency directly during inference time.
+Self-Refining Video Sampling~\cite{jang2026self} uses the video generator itself as an inference-time refiner.
+Rather than relying on an external verifier or additional training, it iteratively denoises and re-noises video latents to reduce artifacts and improve motion consistency.
+PhysicsMind~\cite{mak2026physicsmind} complements such methods by introducing a benchmark for evaluating physical perception and generation, including both visual question answering (VQA) and video generation tasks.

-During training, some Vision-Language model works show properly curated multi-modal training data-alone can align models to physical laws.
-Order of Chaos implicitly aligns a Vision-language model to physical real-world laws by leveraging a unique instruction fine-tuning dataset called PhysGame~\cite{cao2026order}.
-PhysGame uses Q\&A pairs regarding glitches and visual anomalies within video game videos demonstrating that simulated data offers a scalable pathway to advance real-world alignment.
+Other works improve perception during training, with some vision-language models showing that carefully curated multimodal data alone can help align models with physical laws.
+Order of Chaos~\cite{cao2026order} shows that carefully curated multimodal data can implicitly align vision-language models with physical regularities.
+Its PhysGame dataset uses question-answer pairs about glitches and visual anomalies in video-game footage, suggesting that simulated environments can provide scalable supervision for physical and perceptual alignment.

-\subsubsection{Memory}
+Geometry-aware perception has also become increasingly important for maintaining viewpoint consistency and reducing spatial drift in video world models.
+ViewRope~\cite{xiang2026geometry} replaces standard pixel-grid positional encodings with camera ray-based rotary embeddings, allowing attention to reason over viewpoint geometry.
+Similarly, StereoWorld~\cite{stereoworld} grounds stereo video generation through disparity and epipolar constraints, while 3D and hybrid models such as MosaicMem~\cite{mosaicmem} and TesserAct~\cite{zhen2025tesseract} explicitly lift visual evidence into spatial representations.
+Together, these works suggest that robust perception in video world models increasingly requires not only appearance modeling, but also geometry-aware latent structure.

+\subsubsection{\textbf{Memory.}}